 I’m interested in knowing your party’s position on literacy and what you know about it.
 Did you know?
 (Use some of these as required)

-Alberta has a literacy problem that could take generations to fix

-About 45 per cent of adult Albertans struggle with literacy to the extent that their daily work could be a challenge.
+45% of adult Albertans do not have the literacy skills they need to function fully in our society.

 Adults with higher literacy skills work more, experience less unemployment, earn more, and rely less on government assistance